Brokers

 • resources_generator: The bootstrap script to execute to dynamically generate/get the resources the broker will support when registering the agent via the broker bootstrap endpoint.

-• http_proxy: (Optional) Proxy server to use for connecting to the Britive platform.
+• http_proxy: (Optional) Proxy server to connect to the Britive platform.

 • host: Hostname of the proxy server